-4.2) Leadership is accountable for identification of risks and hazards to patients, and mitigation efforts in the past year, as evidenced by:
+4.2) Leadership is accountable for identification of risks and hazards to patients, and mitigation efforts in the past year, as evidenced by: a. incorporation of the identification and mitigation of risks into performance reviews.
+0 0 Yes No

 Ability